WalletScrutiny/WalletScrutinyCom/_android/com.bitcointest.h5.md

 ## Analysis

-We have some concerns with a bitcoin wallet that uses the name 'Bitcoin' as the app name.
-Without branding, it appears that it is making itself as 'The' Bitcoin wallet.
+We have some concerns with wallets that use only 'Bitcoin' as name.
+Without additional branding, it appears that it is marketing itself as **the official** Bitcoin wallet.

 When we searched for the developer's name, 'Myrtis Alverson', the initial results that appeared indicated a deceased person.
 Other results pointed to an individual developer linked to cryptocurrencies with links to Chinese domains.

 Apparently, the app is not yet complete as it would show a blank page when choosing some options.
 Yet despite this fact, there are now 388 reviews out of 1000+ downloads that are overwhelmingly positive.

 Most importantly, we were not able to locate backup or restoration options which are key indicators for a real self-custodial wallet.

-By co-opting the name 'Bitcoin' and not having specific branding related to it, we believe this app to be a **fake**.
-Moreover, we have serious doubts about this app's non-custodial nature as it doesn't have backup or restoration functions.
+By co-opting the name 'Bitcoin' and not having specific branding related to it, lack of core self-custodial-wallet features such as backup or restore, with very suspicious ratings that look fake, we believe this app to be **fake**, too.